gumaerc-testorg/8.012-fall-2008/content/resources/2007-final-exam-solutions.md

   youtube_description: ''
   youtube_id: ''
 ---
-Problem set on classical mechanics.
+Solutions to a final exam on classical mechanics from a previous semester.